lugaxker/SL-wallet/README.md

 `broadcast_transaction.py` Broadcast a transaction on Bitcoin Cash network.

+`multisig.py` Creation and use of a multisig address

 ### In progress

 `transaction.py` Estimate size of transaction in order to compute transaction fees

+`segwit.py` Some SegWit stuff

+`hdwallet.py` Extended keys and child key derivation (functions will have to move to `crypto.py`)

 ### To do